Benefits of Automated SMS Training for Initial and Recurrent Training Requirements

 - Lack of direction and know-how for creating automated training;

-- Fear of inability to manage automated training; and
+- Fear of inability to manage automated training;

-Challenges of Recurring Safety Training
+Challenges of Recurring SMS Training

-- Creating effective training;
+- Creating effective training content and workflows;

-- Managing documentation of automated training; and
+- Managing SMS training documentation for auditors; and

-- Creating automated training.
+- Creating and publishing automated training curriculum.

 Require (End of) Training Assessments